 My Husband Forgot Our Anniversary and It Was The Best Ever

-By Sheila Bernstein, Laura Doyle Certified Relationship Coach
+By Sheila, Retired Laura Doyle Certified Relationship Coach

 Our anniversary starts like any other day.
 As far as I know, we do not have anything special planned.

 On this morning, I ask myself, “How do I feel?
 What do I want?”